invisal/khmercoders/README.md

 2. Update the `.env`

-You can create a free turso account use a serverless SquealLite DB.
+You can create a free turso account use a serverless Squealite DB.
 Where you need to add into your `.env`:

 - `DATABASE_URL`